amr-salah92/Adidas_sales/README.md

 1. The **West region** generated the highest revenue, accounting for 30% of total sales, followed by the Northeast region with 21%.
 2. **Men’s Athletic Footwear** was the best-selling product, contributing 30% of total units sold.
-3. **In-store sales** accounted for 40% of total revenue, highlighting the importance of physical retail channels.
+3. **Online sales** accounted for 39% of total revenue, highlighting the importance of physical retail channels.
-4. Profitability varied significantly by product category, with **Men Street Footwear achieving the highest operating margin (45%)**.
+4. Profitability varied significantly by product category, with **Men Street Footwear achieving the highest operating margin (40%)**.

 ---